alxtsg/K8s-CronJob/README.md

 * A Kubernetes manifest.

 The Java program (`Event.java` and `Main.java`) gets a list of events with timestamps and count the items in the list.
-In real-world the list may be obtained from a database, an API, or any data source.
+In real-world application the list may be obtained from a database, an API, or any data source.
 For demonstration purpose, the data in the Java program is generated randomly.

 The Dockerfile (`Dockerfile`) specifies what are being included in the Docker image being built.
 In this project, the Docker image being built is based on the